mighdoll/wgsl-linker/packages/mini-parse/doc/TaggedParserCombinators.md

 TypeScript typing for tags required some interesting tricks too, see:
-[TypeScript Type Tricks For Records] for details.
+[TypeScript Type Tricks For Records] for TypeScript details.

 ### Parser combinators review